Working with segments

 Read this section to get a basic overview of how to create a segment and start it running so you can see its members and use it to target a customer journey.

-Go to Marketing >Customers > Segments to open a list of current segments.
+Go to Outbound marketing >Customers > Segments to open a list of current segments.

 Select New to start creating your new segment, and select the type of segment you would like to create: